leftmove/cria/README.md

 ### Multiple Models and Parallel Conversations

+#### Models

 If you are running multiple models or parallel conversations, the `Model` class is also available.
-This is recommended for most usecases.
+This is recommended for most use cases.

 ```python
 import cria